ColumPaget/sommelier/README.md

 options are:
   -d                            print debugging (there will be a lot!)
+  -debug                        print debugging (there will be a lot!)
   -c <config file>              specify a config (list of apps) file, rather than using the default -url                          supply an alternative url for an install (this can be an http, https, or ssh url, or just a file path.
 File paths must be absolute, not relative)
-  -install-name <name>          Name that program will be installed under and called/run under -install-as <name>            Name that program will be installed under and called/run under -f                            force install even if expected sha256 doesn't match the download
+  -n <name>                     Name that program will be installed under and called/run under -install-name <name>          Name that program will be installed under and called/run under -install-as <name>            Name that program will be installed under and called/run under -f                            force install even if expected sha256 doesn't match the download